-The Doctor of Nursing Practice (D.N.P.) program prepares post-master's Advanced Practice Registered Nurses (APRNs) to promote, translate, and integrate evidence-based practice within health care settings.
+The Doctor of Nursing Practice (D.N.P.) program prepares post-master's nurses to promote, translate, and integrate evidence-based practice within health care settings.
 From a practice-based evidence perspective, D.N.P. graduates engage in quality improvement, evidence-based practice, and program evaluation.
-The D.N.P. program expands upon the knowledge base and skill set of the masters prepared APRNs and broadens this knowledge base to include informatics, genetics, policy analysis, health care organizational concepts, with expanded clinical expertise.
-The D.N.P. is a professional practice terminal degree requires expanding practice experiences and involves immersion experiences in a variety of health care settings.
-The D.N.P. program prepares the graduate to provide interdisciplinary leadership, to lead change and innovation, to coordinate and evaluate quality improvement and evidence-based practice, and to initiate policy development for system change.
+The D.N.P. program expands upon the knowledge base and skill set of the masters-prepared nurse and broadens this knowledge base to include informatics, genetics, policy analysis, health care organizational concepts, with expanded clinical expertise.
+The D.N.P. is a professional practice terminal degree that requires expanding practice experiences and involves immersion experiences in a variety of health care settings.
+The D.N.P. program prepares the graduate to provide interprofessional leadership; lead change and innovation; coordinate and evaluate quality improvement and evidence-based practice; and initiate policy development for system change.

 Defined by the Texas Higher Education Coordinating Board's 60x30 Strategic Plan as, "Those skills valued by employers that can be applied in a variety of work settings, including interpersonal, cognitive, and applied skills areas.
 These skills can be either primary or complementary to a major and are acquired by students through education, including curricular, co-curricular, and extracurricular activities."